finos/common-domain-model/documentation/source/contribution.rst

 .. figure:: images/CDM-Development-Process.png

 A proposal can be defined at a conceptual level or a logical level (i.e. in code).
-In each case, the proposal must be developed in line with the CDM `design principles <#design-principles>`_ and `agile development approach <#agile-development-approach>`_ and submitted to ISDA staff and the Architecture & Review Committee for approval.
+In each case, the proposal must be developed in line with the CDM `design principles`_ and :ref:`agile-development-approach` and submitted to ISDA staff and the Architecture & Review Committee for approval.
 In some instances, the proposal may not be immediately approved but may be assigned to an existing or new Working Group for the purpose of reviewing, revising or extending the proposal.

 Once approved, the amendment will be scheduled to be merged with the CDM's main code branch by the CDM Maintainers.